 - Identity

 - Belonging

 - Decision-making

-- Social Media

-- What did you notice about diversity of friendships and peer groups in the film? - Why is a sense of belonging to a peer group important to young adolescents? - In what ways may educators support the development of positive peer relationships?
+- What role do peer groups play in young adolescents' lives? - What do you notice about diversity of friendships and peer groups in the film? - Why is a sense of belonging to a peer group important to young adolescents? - In what ways may educators support the development of positive peer relationships?